 You can find more information on Private Housing Enforcement.

 If you are served with a statutory notice, you will be charged for this.

 Work that has been identified on the notices must be carried out in the timescales specified.
-If you have any questions or queries regarding the work or you are experiencing difficulties in gaining access to your property to carry out the work, you need to discuss this with the officer that is dealing with your property.
+For questions or queries about the work, discuss them with the officer that is dealing with your property.
+You can also discuss any difficulties gaining access to your property to carry out the work.

 Right to appeal

-If you have been served with a statutory notice your rights of appeal are detailed on the notice.
-Appeals should be made to the Residential Property Tribunal.
+If you have been served with a statutory notice, your rights of appeal are detailed on the notice.
+Make appeals to the Residential Property Tribunal.

-You can access more information regarding private housing enquires.
+You can access more information about private housing enquires.